sourcegraph/sourcegraph-public-snapshot/doc/cody/index.md

 }
 ```
 4. You're done!
-5. (Optional).
-Cody can be configured to use embeddings to improve the quality of its responses.
+5. Cody can be configured to use embeddings to significantly improve the quality of its responses.
 This involves sending your entire codebase to a third-party service to generate a low-dimensional semantic representation, that is used for improved context fetching.
 See the [embeddings](#embeddings) section for more.

 ### Step 2: Configure the VS Code extension